Approximate Euclidean shortest paths in polygonal domains: Approximate shortest path amid convex polygons

 We claim that introducing a subset of cones (admissible cones) rather than all the cones as used in \cite{conf/stoc/Clarkson87} does not affect the correctness.
-Let $p$ and $q$ be vertices of convex polygons $C_p$ and $C_q$ respectively.
-Suppose $pq$ is a line segment belonging to a shortest path in the spanner computed in \cite{conf/stoc/Clarkson87}.
-If $pq$ is a tangent to convex polygonal obstacle $P_i$ at $p$, then $pq$ belong to an admissible cone $C_p$ at $p$.
-Similarly, if $pq$ is a tangent to convex polygonal obstacle $P_j$ at $q$, then $pq$ belong to an admissible cone at $q$.
-Otherwise, there exists a line segment in admissible cone apexed either at a vertex of $P_i$ or at a vertex of $P_j$ which yield a shorter path from source $s$ to $q$ without using $pq$ line segment. \end{proof}
+Let $p$ and $q$ be the vertices of two convex polygons $P_i$ and $P_j$ respectively.
+Suppose that $pq$ is a line segment belonging to a shortest path $R$ between vertices $s$ and $t$ of the spanner computed in \cite{conf/stoc/Clarkson87}.
+Further, suppose that $p$ occurs before $q$ when $R$ is traversed from $s$ to $t$.
+If the line along $pq$ supports $P_i$ (resp. $P_j$) at $p$ (resp. $q$), then the line segment $pq$ belongs to an admissible cone at $p$ (resp. $q$).
+Otherwise, there exists a line segment in the admissible cone with apex either at a vertex of $P_i$ or at a vertex of $P_j$ which would yield a shorter path from source $s$ to $q$ without using the line segment $pq$. \end{proof}

-Once we find a shortest path $SP_\Omega$ amid obstacles in $\Omega$ using spanner $G$, as for the proof of Lemma~\ref{lem:ppt}, we transform it to a shortest path amid obstacles in $\mathcal{P}$.
-Since there are $O(h)$ obstacles in $\Omega$, $SP_\Omega$ contains $O(h)$ tangents.
+Once we find a shortest path $SP_\Omega$ between $s$ and $t$ amid convex polygonal obstacles in $\Omega$ using the spanner $G$, following the proof of Lemma~\ref{lem:ppt}, we transform $SP_\Omega$ to a path amid obstacles in $\mathcal{P}$.
+Since there are $O(h)$ obstacles in $\Omega$, $SP_\Omega$ contains $O(h)$ tangents between obstacles.
 Let this set of tangents be $\cal{T}$.
-We need to find points of intersection of convex polygons in $\cal{P}$ with line segments in $\cal{T}$.
+We need to find points of intersection of convex polygons in $\cal{P}$ with the line segments in $\cal{T}$.
+For any $l \in \cal{T}$ and $P_i \in \cal P$, by using the algorithm from Dobkin et~al.~\cite{journals/tcs/DobkinK83}, we compute the possible intersection between $l$ and $P_i$.
 Whenever a line segment $l \in \cal{T}$ and a convex polygon $P_i \in \cal{P}$ intersect, say at points $p'$ and $p''$, we replace the line segment between $p'$ and $p''$ with the geodesic shortest path between $p'$ and $p''$ along the boundary of $P_i$.
 Analogously, for every line segment $l \in SP_\Omega - \cal{T}$ belonging to an obstacle $P_j \in \Omega$, we replace $l$ with the corresponding geodesic path along the boundary of $P_j$.
-We use the plane-sweep technique \cite{books/compgeom/deberg2008} to find the points of intersections of line segments in $\cal{T}$ with the convex obstacles in $\cal{P}$.
+We use the plane sweep technique \cite{books/compgeom/deberg2008} to determine whichever line segments in $\cal{T}$ could intersect with the convex obstacles in $\cal{P}$.
+Essentially, the event handling procedures of plane sweep algorithm replace every line segment in $SP_\Omega$ that intersects with any obstacle $P_j \in \calP$ with the shortest geodesic shortest path along the boundary of $P_j$, so that the resulting shortest path $SP_\calP$ after all such replacements belongs to $\cal{F(P)}$.